Notes to Self

 ethtool

-Here are few examples of ethtool use.
+Here are a few examples of ethtool use.
 More examples, man page.

 ethtool is being supplanted by nmcli, cli to NetworkManager.